 A photographic essay featuring works produced features in Bodies of Knowledge, published by Radar and the Live Art Development Agency, alongside a conversation exploring issues raised between Rage, Briggs, Thorne and Jennifer Cooke, Reader in English at Loughborough University.

 Raju Rage is an interdisciplinary artist who is proactive about using art, education and activism to forge creative survival.
 Based in London and working beyond, they primarily use their non-conforming body as a vehicle of embodied knowledge; to bridge the gap between dis/connected bodies, theory and practice, text and the body and aesthetics and the political substance.
 They work in performance, sculpture, soundscapes and moving image, focusing on techniques of resistance and utilising everyday objects and everyday life experiences in communicating narratives around gender, race and culture.
 They investigate history, memory and trauma, with an emphasis on colonial legacy, its continuation and impact on the body and contemporary diasporan identity.
 They are an organiser and member of Collective Creativity arts collective and a creative educator with an interest in radical pedagogy.

-Notts Trans Hub is a community organisation and information service based in Nottingham.
+Radar is grateful for the continued support of Notts Trans Hub, a community organisation and information service based in Nottingham.
 It functions as a hub for organisation and information about trans-friendly organisations and events, and campaigns locally for safer spaces for trans people.

 A screening and discussion panel exploring filmic and photographic representation of trans lives.
 Read more

 What Makes This Image Trans?

 12:00pm - 14:00pm